Lav15/lavjain.github.io/portfolio/operations.md

 **Result:**
 Successfully delivered a global analytics solution providing deep insights into production losses.
 The platform became the foundation for a new operational strategy, identifying inefficiencies that enabled the company to optimize production workflows, reduce rework cycles, and achieve substantial annual cost savings through minimized waste.

-### 5. Equipment Asset Valuation & Lifecycle Tracking | Industrial/Logistics
+### 5. Equipment Asset Valuation & Lifecycle Tracking | Industrial & Logistics | Belgium

 **Context:**
 The organization owned a significant portfolio of heavy equipment, including cranes and various machinery, distributed across global entities.
 Tracking the financial valuation (New, Market, and Book Value) alongside the physical movement and operational status of these assets was handled through multiple source systems.